-Fortunately, already 70 years ago, there were ideas about how to set up new experiments and today, researchers benefit from already established research forests, that have been monitored for a long ne.
-Now, measurements
+Fortunately, already 70 years ago, there were ideas about how to set up new experiments and today, researchers benefit from already established research forests, that have been monitored for a long time.
+Now, measurements in ecosystems with trees whose

 Fig. 2 above: The resa's research forest Fig. 3 below: Measuring equipment